-Traction Magic is also ISO 9001 certified.
-The ISO system is an internationally recognized Quality Management System, and the 9001 certification means that Traction Magic “meets customer expectations and delivers customer satisfaction.”
+Traction Magic is also ISO 9001 certified The ISO system is an internationally recognized Quality Management System, and the 9001 certification means that Traction Magic “meets customer expectations and delivers customer satisfaction.”
 In short, ISO 9001 certification means the product works.

-The advantage of a non-melting product like Traction Magic is that it gives immediate traction.
+The advantage of a non-melt product like Traction Magic is that it gives immediate traction.
 Tiny, spiked granules dig into the surface of the ice while absorbers soak up the surface water that scientists have shown is the cause of ice being slick.
 When you spread Traction Magic, you have an instantly safe surface to walk on.
-And it beats rock salt and traditional ice melt because it is safe for people, pets and the planet, a fact demonstrated by meeting OSHA standards.
+And it beats rock salt and traditional ice melt because it is safe for people, pets, and the planet, a fact demonstrated by meeting OSHA standards.

 Note: If you want to get rid of ice, the makers of Traction Magic also make Safe Paw, the favorite of pet owners because it is more effective than rock salt ice melt and it won’t burn pet paws, eyes or nose like rock salt does.
-It melts ice at lower temperatures than common rock salt active ingredients magnesium chloride and potassium chloride, and Safe Paw was given the US Environmental Protection Agency’s Safer Choice Standard Award.
+It melts ice at lower temperatures than common rock salt’s active ingredients: magnesium chloride and potassium chloride, and Safe Paw was given the US Environmental Protection Agency’s Safer Choice Standard Award.
 If you’re looking for products with the federal seal of approval (OSHA and the EPA), then Traction Magic and Safe Paw are the safe, effective choices.

 Traction Magic vs Kitty Litter